Goldman Sachs CEO History

 © History Oasis

-Stepping in after Gus Levy's death, John C. Whitehead and Sidney Weinberg's son John L. Weinberg introduced more checks on power by leading Goldman Sachs jointly for nearly a decade.
+Stepping in after Gus Levy's death, John C. Whitehead and Sidney Weinberg's son John L. Weinberg introduced more checks on power.

 Seeking to balance trading and investment banking, they expanded Goldman's international reach by opening new overseas offices while upholding principles to improve corporate culture.